robyistrate/lithium-brine-prospective-LCA/README.md

 Description
 -----------
-Repository to share the data and code associated with the scientific article **Istrate et al. Climate and water scarcity impacts of global expansion in lithium production from brine** (submitted to journal).
+Repository to share the data and code associated with the scientific article **Istrate et al. Future environmental performance of lithium from brines reshaped by energy and reagent decarbonization and technology optimization** (submitted to journal).
 The repository contains data files and code to create prospective life cycle inventory (LCI) databases that implement future scenarios for battery-grade lithium carbonate production from brines.
-The prospective LCI databases combine site-specific LCIs for lithium production projects with site-specific production timelines from the S&P Capital IQ Pro database, IEA projections for electricity mixes in Chile and Argentina, and global projections from the Integrated Assessment Model REMIND.
+The prospective LCI databases combine site-specific LCIs for lithium production projects (under both baseline and optimized performance) with site-specific production timelines from the S&P Capital IQ Pro database, IEA projections for electricity mixes in Chile and Argentina, global projections from the Integrated Assessment Model REMIND, and future scenarios for reagents (e.g., quicklime, soda ash, etc,) production

 Bottom-up lithium supply scenarios